 Depending upon how chunky you like your jam, you can just vigorously stir the cooked pears or strain them for a smoother consistency.

 A simple and fairly inexpensive ($20 - $30) food mill, like the Foley food mill is the easiest, fastest way to strain or sieve the cooked pears and also to separate any remaining skins, seeds, hard parts of the core and stems from the pear sauce.
-Without a food mill, you'll have to use a colander which is hard and slow work!
+Without a food mill, you will have to use a colander which is hard and slow work!

 In fact, with a food mill or strainer, if you are making jam, you can just chop the whole pears and cook them down, then run it through the food mill or strainer.
 Click on the links below or see the bottom of this page for more information and to order!
 The VillaWare model can handle higher volumes than a Foley food mill (without giving you cramps!)

 To see a greater variety of strainers in other types, sizes, and prices, click here!

-Depending upon which type of jam or jelly you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jam or jelly you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).
-I haven't seen a jelly recipe that uses only Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, Splenda), and I haven't yet tried it; I suspect it would taste bland.
+I haven't seen a jelly recipe that uses only Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, , and I haven't yet tried it; I suspect it would taste bland.